 Q: What else can we expect at our newborn session?

-A: Please allow 1.5-2 hours for your newborn session.
-I will be in charge of the session and will have my hands on your baby most of the time.
+A: I will be in charge of the session and will have my hands on your baby most of the time.
 Posing newborns takes a lot of time and patience.
 If things don't go as planned, it is important that parents remain calm.
 It can be frustrating if your baby doesn't sleep right away, but if you don't have expectations and you remain calm, then it will be easier to soothe baby.
 I ask parents to be prepared to help assist me since baby's comfort and safety are most important throughout the shoot.
 Ideally, I have a certain flow that I do each session but there are always times when baby changes that plan.
 If a baby has a hard time getting into a certain position, then I'm not going to force it and will just move on to the next.

 Q: Do I need to bring anything to our newborn shoot?

 A: Please bring a swaddling blanket, wipes, diapers, a pacifier and an extra bottle of milk if bottle feeding.
 If you have props, accessories or outfits that you want included in your baby’s shoot, then bring those items.
-Feel free to let me know ahead of time so that I can plan accordingly.
+Please let me know ahead of time so that I can plan accordingly.
 I have plenty of backdrops and several boy and girl props and accessories so it is not necessary to bring anything.

 Q: When should I schedule a photoshoot for my kids with you?